SamHazim/RivalTracker/README.md

     labelColor : '#FFFFFF', (colour of the node/marker text) labelVertOffset : 0,    (number of pixels to offset the node/marker text.
 Can be used to have text floating above or below markers) reportBufferStatus : true   (provide buffer status updates directly on the map.
+Further information below) callback : function(event){} (if you want to wire in behaviour when a driver marker is clicked, provide a callback function)
-Further information below) }
+}
 ```
 ######reportBufferStatus